Black Memorabilia Drug Store Pharmacy Medical Apothecary Stonegate Antiques Stonegate Antiques

 Stonegate Antiques

-An exceedingly RARE and all-original, commanding group photograph of 1880's NURSES with a bit of the mysterious - might be depicting recent graduates of a nursing program with male and female head instructors or may be a photograph of hospital staff nurses with head nurse and administrator/physician.
+An exceedingly RARE and all-original, commanding group photograph of 1880's NURSES with a bit of the mysterious - may be depicting recent graduates of a nursing program with male and female head instructors or may be a photograph of hospital staff nurses with head nurse and administrator/physician.
 A bit of intrigue for certain, and most definitely a highly rare and unusual period nursing photo of substantial size!
 Found in a New York state estate.

 Framed in original, period frame with wood backing (20 x 15.5 inches); the tattered matting has been removed.
 Photo dimensions - 14.5 x 19.5 inches.
 Very good condition with some light fading in the upper portion and a minute ding next to the writing.
-One of the nurses has the words "BAD GIRL" written above her head!
+One of the nurses has the words "BAD GIRL" hand-written above her head!